 When people use the phrase outcomes-based wellness program, what they are really saying is “We want our wellness incentive plan to be based on employees attaining a specific health outcome such as not smoking or attaining certain results on biometric screenings.”

 So an outcomes-based wellness program is really not a wellness program at all; it is an incentive strategy.
-In this sense, outcomes-based wellness programs are really just wellness incentive plans used to motivate employees to improve their health.
+In this sense, outcomes-based wellness programs are, in truth, really just wellness incentive plans used to motivate employees to improve their health.

 Goals and Focus of Outcomes-based Wellness Programs

-The goal of every wellness program should be to help employees adopt and maintain healthy behaviors.
-If wellness programs are successful, they will improve employee health and reduce healthcare costs.
+Certainly, the goal of every wellness program should be to help employees adopt and maintain healthy behaviors.
+In fact, if wellness programs are successful, they will improve employee health and reduce healthcare costs.
 As you can see in the chart below, a comprehensive wellness program includes way more than just an incentive strategy.

-Incentives or outcomes-based incentive plans are a small part of a much larger wellness strategy.
-This chart puts incentives or outcomes-based plans into their proper perspective.
+But, incentives or outcomes-based incentive plans are a small part of a much larger wellness strategy.
+This chart, for example, puts incentives or outcomes-based plans into their proper perspective.

-The purpose of any wellness program should be to improve the health of employees.
-That means the program should be focused on behavior change.
+Surely, the purpose of any wellness program should be to improve the health of employees.
+So, that means the program should be focused on behavior change.

 A wellness program that is focused on behavior change will raise an employee’s health awareness, motivate them, provide the tools and skills they need to succeed, and support them with an environment that makes it easier to maintain healthy behaviors for life.